PulliamLab-UFL/LabHandbook/weeklyMeetings.md

 _A note from Juliet:_

 One-on-one weekly meetings are your best opportunity to get individual feedback from me.
-We will necessarily need to meet for an hour each week, but I do want to touch base with each of you on at least a weekly basis during the term, and I want to make sure the time is reserved in both of our schedules in case it is needed.
+We will not necessarily need to meet for an hour each week, but I do want to touch base with each of you on at least a weekly basis during the term, and I want to make sure the time is reserved in both of our schedules in case it is needed.
 If you don’t think we need to meet in a given week, just _let me know at least 24 hours in advance_ and send me

 - an email update on your progress, and
 - a reminder about anything you need from me before our next meeting.